Adedayo-Data/vestroll/README.md

-# VestRoll Payroll System - Web Application
+# VestRoll Payroll System - Full-Stack Platform

 VestRoll is a Payroll management platform built for modern businesses.
-Built with **Next.js 15**, **TypeScript**, and **React 19**, it provides a smooth experience for managing contracts, team members, and financial operations.
+Built with **Next.js 15**, **TypeScript**, and **React 19**, it seamlessly integrates frontend interfaces with robust backend logic for managing contracts, team members, and financial operations.
 By leveraging the **Stellar configuration**, VestRoll ensures fast, low-cost, and secure stablecoin interactions, making global payroll efficient and accessible.

 ---